rahife/SeleniumJavaMaven/README.md

-helloSeleniumJavaMaven
+SeleniumJavaMaven
 ======================

-Very simple automatic functional test with Selenium, Java and Maven.
+Example of functional test with Selenium, Java and Maven.